Israeli Forces Intercept Gaza-Bound Global Sumud Flotilla in International Waters

-The interception highlights ongoing tensions over maritime access to Gaza and international efforts to deliver aid.
+The interception of the aid flotilla highlights ongoing tensions over access to Gaza and the enforcement of Israel's maritime blockade.

 Key Facts

-- Activists report that the interception occurred near the southern Greek island of Crete.
+- Activists report the interception occurred near the southern Greek island of Crete, with crews detained.

 What Happened